leoasa/openflow-pox-controllers/README.md

 ## Firewall Testing Procedures

-The functionality of the firewall is tested using `pingall` for ICMP traffic verification and `iperf` with the `-u` option for UDP traffic.
+The functionality of the firewall is tested using `pingall` for ICMP traffic verification or `iperfudp` for UDP traffic.
 This ensures that the traffic adheres to the defined rules, particularly in relation to `webServer`, `examServer`, and `dnsServer`.

 ## SDN1 Goal